-Old Age, Survivors and Disability Insurance is better known by its acronym OASDI but is most commonly referred to as Social Security.
+Old Age, Survivors and Disability Insurance is better known by its acronym OASDI, but is most commonly referred to as Social Security.
 The federal program, which was created in 1935, withholds taxes from workers' paychecks, and those monies are used to pay benefits to retirees, disabled workers, and surviving spouses and children.
-If you are curious about how much of your wages are paid into the program, you can crunch a few numbers and figure it out.
+If you are curious about your OASDI withholding, you can crunch a few numbers and figure it out.

 Calculate Your Gross Income

 Before you learn how much is deducted for OASDI, you have to determine the amount of your pay.
 If you worked 40 hours in a week and earned $10 per hour, your gross income is $400 (40 hours times $10 per hour).
 If you worked five hours of overtime, you have to calculate that as well.
 The overtime hourly wage is typically 1.5 times your regular rate, so sticking with the original scenario, you have five hours of overtime that pays 1.5 times your regular $10 per hour, which is $15.
 This means you have $75 in overtime pay (five hours at $15 per hour).
 Add the two amounts, and you earn $475 for the week in gross income.

 If you earn a salary, divide your annual salary by 2,080, which is the average number of hours a salaried employee works in a year.
 If you earn $40,000 a year, your hourly rate is $19.23 (40,000 divided by 2,080).
 Multiply the hourly rate by total hours worked to get your weekly wages.
 Fortunately, you can use an online OASDI tax calculator to do the math for you.